 There are two types of tinnitus – subjective and objective.

 Subjective tinnitus means that only the person with tinnitus can hear it.
 It is usually caused by problems within the outer, middle, or inner ear.
-Sometimes sufferers may have an issue with their hearing nerves or the brain is unable to understand the nerve signals as sound.
+Sometimes sufferers may have an issue with their hearing nerves, or the brain cannot understand the nerve signals as sound.

 Objective tinnitus is a much rarer condition.
 In this case, both the patient with tinnitus and their doctor can hear the tinnitus sounds.

 Causes can include blood vessel problems, muscle contractions, and issues with the small bones that are located within the middle ear.

 It is important to note that tinnitus is not a condition in itself but rather a side effect of another illness or problem.
 Sometimes tinnitus sufferers will also experience hearing loss, vertigo, and ear pressure.

 Although there is no cure for tinnitus, there are several ways to reduce the symptoms and find relief.

 Cutting back on your caffeine intake, as well as cigarettes, can make a difference.
 Caffeine and nicotine are both nerve stimulants and can increase your anxiety levels.
 This can lead to your tinnitus becoming louder and more persistent.

 You may want to ask your doctor about any medications you are currently taking.
 Sometimes, tinnitus can be a side effect, and just by changing your medication, the tinnitus will disappear.

 Additionally, some sufferers have tried medication to ease their tinnitus symptoms.
 Results may vary, but this is definitely an option to explore.